Complements of caustics of the real $J_{10}$ singularities: Proof of Proposition

+{\it Proofs of Lemmas \ref{le39}, \ref{le39a}.} The existence of such independent perturbations of two critical points follows from the versality of the deformations (\ref{vers1}), (\ref{vers3}) and from the perturbations of $E_8$ and $D_8^-$ singularities demonstrated in pp. 17 and 15 of \cite{AC}.
+By the construction, the vertices of the D-graph of the first (respectively, the second) perturbation can be split into subsets of cardinality eight and two in such a way that the corresponding subgraphs are the canonical Coxeter-Dynkin graphs of types $E_8$ (respectively, $D_8$) and $A_2$.
+Among all D-graphs listed in Theorem \ref{enu1} (respectively, \ref{enu3}), only the D-graph called in the last assertion of Lemma \ref{le39} (respectively, Lemma \ref{le39a}) allows such a splitting. $\Box$

-Proposition \ref{uniq} follows from this corollary in the same way as Proposition 3 of \cite{Vx9} was deduced from Lemmas 4 and 5 and Proposition 22.
-Namely, using the Lyashko--Looijenga covering, we can assume that our two Morse polynomials $f, \tilde f$ have equal sets of critical values.
-Using the diffeomorphisms of class $\G$ we can also assume that they lie in the space of deformation (\ref{vers1}) or (\ref{vers3}).
-We draw a generic path in this space, connecting the polynomial $f$ with a point in the distinguished stratum $(E_8, A_2)$ or $(D_8^-, A_2)$ considered in Corollary \ref{lemcor}.
-Using the Lyashko--Looijenga covering (and the coincidence of virtual Morse functions associated with $f$ and $\tilde f$), we can uniquely draw a path starting from the other polynomial $\tilde f$, repeating the sets of critical values of the functions of the first path and undergoing the same standard surgeries.
-The endpoint of the latter path can only either coincide with the endpoint of the first path, or be symmetric to it by the reflection (\ref{invol0}).
-In a small neighborhood of these endpoints, the statement of Proposition \ref{uniq} is trivial.
-By the continuity along our paths, this also holds for their starting points. $\Box$
+The proof of Proposition \ref{uniq} follows from the statements \ref{lempre}--\ref{le39a} in the same way as Proposition 3 of \cite{Vx9} is deduced from Lemmas 4 and 5 and Proposition 22.
+First, we describe this proof for the type $\Phi_1$ polynomials, referring to \cite{Vx9} for the common details.

+Using the Lyashko--Looijenga covering, we can assume that our two Morse polynomials $f$ and $ \tilde f$ have equal sets of critical values and equal systems of paths in $\C^1$ defining the vanishing cycles.
+Using the diffeomorphisms of class $\G$ we can also assume that they lie in the space of deformation (\ref{vers1}).
+We draw a generic piecewise-algebraic path $I: [0,1] \to \Phi_1$ in this space, connecting the polynomial $f \equiv I(0)$ with one of two points of the $(E_8, A_2)$ stratum considered in Corollary \ref{lemcor}.
+Using the Lyashko--Looijenga map and the coincidence of virtual Morse functions associated with $f$ and $\tilde f$, we can uniquely draw a path $\tilde I:[0,1] \to \Phi_1$ starting from the polynomial $\tilde f$, repeating the sets of critical values of the functions of the first path and undergoing the same standard surgeries.
+The endpoint $\tilde I(1)$ of this path has the critical points of classes $E_8$ and $A_2$ with the same critical values as $I(1)$, so according to Corollary \ref{lemcor} it either coincides with the point $I(1)$ or is symmetric to it via the involution (\ref{invol0}).

+In the second case, when $I(1) \neq \tilde I(1)$, we apply this involution to entire path $\tilde I$, including its starting point $\tilde f$, and reduce the proof to the first case.

+In the first case, the final segments of the paths $I$ and $\tilde I$ should coincide in a neighborhood of their endpoint $I(1) = \tilde I(1)$.
+Indeed, suppose that the points $I(1-\varepsilon)$ and $\tilde I(1-\varepsilon)$ are different for small $\varepsilon>0$.
+We can assume that these points lie in the set of generic polynomials.
+Consider the map from one of these points to the other.
+Since their associated virtual Morse functions and critical values are the same, the covering homotopy of the Lyashko--Looijenga map extends this maps to an automorphism of the space $\Phi_1$, sending the point $I(1)$ to itself and commuting with the Lyashko--Looijenga map.